Get E-Book

 }

-That snippet belongs near startup.
-It rejects missing and empty strings before the app opens sockets or begins background work.
+Put checks like this near startup.
+Reject missing and empty strings before the app opens sockets, starts workers, or begins background work.

 import { loadEnvFile } from "node:process";